 A few more ‘comfortable ways to sleep in a tent’ tips:

 Space: Make sure you have enough room in your tent for you, whatever needs to be in the tent, and your sleep set up – without anything touching the sides.
-If you’re worried about rolling into people or the sides you’ll sleep less soundly.
+If you’re worried about rolling into people or the sides, you’ll sleep less soundly.

 The tent bottom: (I find this helps me ‘feel’ more comfortable in the tent, but it doesn’t really have any impact on the comfort of my sleep.)
 When we’re car camping I like to put down thick blankets or rugs onto the bare, unused floor of the tent, especially by the door area.
 Maybe it feels more cozy?
 Maybe my feet and hands and bum are a bit more warm when moving around?
-Either way, I prefer have something down on the bottom of the tent.
+Either way, I prefer having something down on the bottom of the tent.

 Having a blanket down also makes it easier to keep the tent cleaner because the blanket or rug can be lifted and shook out.